Originally published December 22, 2022. Updated November 25, 2024.

 When entering into any business deal, it is essential to get the statement of work signed by all parties involved.
 This makes your SoW a legally binding document that outlines the terms and conditions of your agreement.
 Without a signature, either party could potentially invoke the terms of the agreement even if they were in full agreement at the time of signing.

 Signing a document is also a way to show that both parties took the time to understand and discuss the details of the agreement.
-Finally, it also shows that both parties are committed to fulfilling the obligations set out in the statement of work.
+Finally, it also shows that both parties are committed to fulfilling the obligations set out in the project management statement of work.

 Benefits Of Creating A Statement Of Work